top of page

 A future beyond conventional plastics, powered by plants and innovation.

 We harness the by-product of the hemp plant- repurposing its stalks into a high-performance material for use in injection molding applications.
-At the end of the product's useful life, it doesn’t require industrial recycling or disposal.
-Instead, our Storx™ tees naturally regenerate in soil, returning soil-friendly plant matter into the ground right.
+At the end of the product's useful life, it doesn’t require industrial recycling, or waste disposal.
+Instead, it can naturally regenerate in soil.

 OUR STORY